Jupisoft111/Minecraft-Overworld-Viewer/README.md

 # Minecraft Overworld Viewer

+Note: to download either the executable or the full source codee go to the releases tab and there click on the files with a full date and time followed by "_EXE" for the executable or "_Source" for the full source (which also has a precompiled executable).

 Free application capable of loading all the region files (.mca) of any Minecraft world and it's selected dimension and export all of them as 5 different image types of 512 x 512 pixels.

 Then it can load all those images and join them into a single massive image to view the full world at once.
 It's highly suggested to use "IrfanView 64-bit", since after several tests is the only free tool that can load even the biggest images without any error.